๐ธ Explore 15+ Flowers That Begin with T With Pictures

 Trillium

-Trillium, commonly known as toadshade, wakerobin, birthwort, tri flower, and sometimes wood lily, is a genus of the family Melanthiaceae.
+Trillium, commonly known as toadshade, wakerobin, birthwort, tri flower, and sometimes wood lily,ย is a genus of the family Melanthiaceae.
 Gardeners grow these perennial herbs from rhizomes.
-Natural woodland flowers feature three-petal blooms and three big leaves.
-The prominent colours of the flowers are white, pink, red, and yellow.
+The prominent colours of the flowers are white, pink, red, and yellow.ย

 They are also difficult to grow outside their natural habitat, taking several years to mature from seed to blooming plant.
 However, Trilliums are a lovely and satisfying addition to shady garden settings in optimum condition.